uoy-cs-eng2/mdbook-practicals/src/practicals/micronaut-kafka/01-introduction.md

 * The core concepts in Apache Kafka: cluster, broker, topic, partition, record, and the structure of a record (key, message body, and a timestamp).
 * The challenges around achieving durable and scalable stateful event processing, and common strategies (partitioned state, re-keying).
 * The use of interaction-based testing (Mockito) for checking the correct use of Kafka producers.
-* The use of dedicated assertion libraries for expectations of asynchronous systems (Awaitility).

 ## What you will learn

 * How to create a project that uses Micronaut Kafka.
 * How to automatically create topics while starting a Micronaut microservice.
 * How to implement Kafka producers and consumers using Micronaut Kafka.
-* How to test Kafka consumers using JUnit and Awaitility.
+* How to test Kafka producers and consumers using JUnit.

 ## What you will need